How M1 Finance Launched a Production-Ready Tableau Server Solution in 12 Days

-For M1, we integrated Tableau Server with AWS Redshift to provide real-time insights for large datasets.
+For M1 Finance, we integrated Tableau Server with AWS Redshift to provide real-time insights for large datasets.

-Since M1 works in personal finance, OSO also ensured that their team’s AWS environment was fully protected by a VPN.
+Since M1 Finance works in personal finance, OSO also ensured that their team’s AWS environment was fully protected by a VPN.
 Plus, we introduced the AWS System Manager Session solution, which made the environment more secure and reduced the risk of cyberattacks.

 The Result 🎉

-After multiple iterations and lots of learning, OSO created a Tableau Deployment Library that helped M1 launch a production-ready Tableau Server solution in just 12 days –as opposed to the traditional 3 months!
+After multiple iterations and lots of learning, OSO created a Tableau Deployment Library that helped M1 Finance launch a production-ready Tableau Server solution in just 12 days –as opposed to the traditional 3 months!

 Thinking back to where we’d been with 33N, we’d learned so much.
 We taught ourselves tons of lessons, invested in a reusable tool, and ended up with a solution that could help multiple companies consume Tableau at scale.

 The Tableau Deployment Library that we built now has loads of scripts and code infrastructure.
 It follows a sequence of events—and the output is that you have a production-ready Tableau Server.

 And yeah, it’s unique.
 We built something and can now offer it as a reusable product!

 That’s way further than we ever predicted we’d be at this point in the game.

 Now, M1 can make better decisions.
-Its data science team can provide senior managers with reports within hours instead of weeks.
+Its analytics team can empower teams across M1 with Tableau dashboards within hours instead of weeks.
 And that team can focus on building timely and insightful dashboards without having to worry about server availability or perform repetitive maintenance tasks.